Homeopathy in New Zealand: Prosecutions

-The Commerce Commission, which administers the Fair Trading Act, has prosecuted companies for misleading claims about homoeopathic products.
+The Commerce Commission, which administers the Fair Trading Act, has prosecuted companies for misleading claims about homeopathic products.

 In 1997 SCI Natural (NZ) Ltd was to be prosecuted for claims that the Soft Seaweed Soap product would help people to lose weight.
 The Commerce Commission decided not to go ahead with the prosecution since a key individual had left New Zealand and the company went into liquidation.
-A Tauranga-based couple who specialised in homoeopathic remedies pleaded guilty to 19 charges under the Fair Trading Act in 2008 for making misleading claims. as they claimed their anti-terror kit could protect or cure anthrax, botulism, smallpox, bird flu, the Sars virus and other conditions.
+A Tauranga-based couple who specialised in homeopathic remedies pleaded guilty to 19 charges under the Fair Trading Act in 2008 for making misleading claims. as they claimed their anti-terror kit could protect or cure anthrax, botulism, smallpox, bird flu, the Sars virus and other conditions.

 Criticism

-To prove the lack of evidence and efficacy in Homoeopathic remedies, in 2010 the NZ Skeptics planned a homoeopathic overdose, with President Vicki Hyde stating the remedies "are based on “wishful thinking”" and nothing but “sham and sugar”.
-As part of a wider global protest across UK, Australia, New Zealand, Canada and the US, the protesters consumed large doses of homoeopathic remedies with no reported overdosing or cure to existing conditions.
+To prove the lack of evidence and efficacy in Homeopathic remedies, in 2010 the NZ Skeptics planned a homeopathic overdose, with President Vicki Hyde stating the remedies "are based on “wishful thinking”" and nothing but “sham and sugar”.
+As part of a wider global protest across UK, Australia, New Zealand, Canada and the US, the protesters consumed large doses of homeopathic remedies with no reported overdosing or cure to existing conditions.